 This air purifier will also help in eliminating odor along with boosting freshness – thanks to its 360-degree air inlet that’ll kill unwanted odor in the room.
 Since it’s compact, this air purifier is portable, and you can easily place it in any office or home space.

 It also has a quieter sleep-friendly function along with a high power one depending on what you prefer.
 An indicator light will tell you when it’s time to change the filter, and it’s also easy to use and comes with a two-year warranty.

 - Has a 360-degree air inlet that kills unwanted odor in the room

 - Noisier than some of the other air purifiers

-This Mooka air purifier is exactly what you need for your home.
+This Mooka air purifier is what you need for your home.
 It comes with a six-point purification system that includes a pre-filter, HEPA filter, a filter made with activated carbon, a negative ion generated, and even a UV light sterilizer.
-It’ll efficiently and effectively clean the air in your air and remove dust, smoke, dander, and more.
+The model can clean air and remove dust, smoke, dander, and more.